 |Car insurance company||Average annual premium for minimum coverage||Average annual premium for full coverage|

-There are other ways to save with discounts for continuous insurance and paid-in-full policies with discounts for teen driver insurance and college students.
-To save even more money, you can take advantage of Progressive’s Snapshot tool, which will reward you with extra savings on your car insurance when you drive safely.
+There are also plenty of ways to save on your premium, with discounts for continuous insurance, paid-in-full policies, online policies, good students and homeowners.
+To save even more money, you may want to take advantage of Progressive’s Snapshot tool, which might reward you with savings based on your driving habits.

 Affordable coverage for Nevada drivers